 She had survived breast cancer and thyroid cancer in the mid-1990s but, by her choice, the cause of death is unreported.
 But Nanci Griffith was a great talent of contemporary singer-songwriting, or what even became “progressive country,” or, as she preferred, “folkabilly.”
 She was among the most historically mindful and learned of such artists, living within and extending their own tradition.
 It was all the more impressive that she was a woman in a genre, like so many, still dominated by men, especially as she was part of the extraordinary generation of Texas singer songwriters that emerge from the so-called “outlaw” era of troubadours.

 With her apple-cheeked prettiness and easy smile, she hardly seemed “outlaw,” but Griffith understood well the expanding possibilities of contemporary songwriting that the alt-country outlaw movement provided.

-Yet she may have involuntarily related to the outlaw sensibility.
-Griffith told The Irish Times that her family as “really dysfunctional”, and her song “Bad Seed,” from the 2012 album Intersection was addressed to her father, and included the lines “Bad seed, there’s a darkness I can’t hide – too much pain to keep inside.”
+She may have involuntarily related to the outlaw sensibility.
+Griffith told The Irish Times that her family was “really dysfunctional,” and her song “Bad Seed,” from the 2012 album Intersection, was addressed to her father, and included the lines “Bad seed, there’s a darkness I can’t hide – too much pain to keep inside.”